Frequently Asked Questions

 It is important to note that climbing Kilimanjaro is a challenging and physically demanding undertaking, requiring proper training, preparation, and equipment.
 Altitude sickness is also a common concern, as climbers ascend to higher altitudes where the air is thinner and oxygen levels are lower.

-Climbers are advised to acclimatize properly, staying hydrated and taking their time to climb slowly and steadily.
+We recommend that climbers acclimatize properly, stay hydrated, and take their time to climb slowly and steadily.
 This can help reduce the risk of altitude sickness and ensure a safe and enjoyable climb.

 In conclusion, the distance you walk each day on Kilimanjaro depends on the route you choose and your pace as a climber.
 Regardless of the route, climbing Kilimanjaro is a challenging and rewarding experience that requires careful planning, preparation, and a sense of adventure.